 Q: How does technology affect competitive markets?

 A: Technology can both increase and decrease competition.
 It can lower barriers to entry, create new markets, and empower consumers with more information.
-However, it can also lead to the concentration of market power in the hands of a few dominant firms.
+Still, it can also lead to the concentration of market power in the hands of a few dominant firms.

 Conclusion: The Enduring Importance of Competition